adam-maj/deep-learning/README.md

 **The project is designed so everyone can get most of the value by reading the overview below.**

-Then, people curious to dive into the technical details can explore the rest of the repository via the links at the bottom of this page.
+Then, people curious to dive into the technical details can explore the rest of the repository via the links in the [resources](#resources) section.

 ## Table of Contents